safetyinnovation/inspire-datamodel/SocialMedia/CitizenReport/doc/spec.md

       - "IMAGE": additional property `url` containing a URL to the image
       - "VIDEO" additional property `url` containing a URL to the image

-- `furtherCommunication`
+- `answer` (Optional)
   - Type: `structuredValue`
-  - Format per communication:
-    - `direction`: Either `C2A` or `A2C`
-    - `dateReceived`: If `direction` is `C2A`, the timestamp when the communication was received
-    - `dateSent`: If `direction` is `A2C`, the timestamp when the communication was sent to the citizen
+  - `dateSent`: The timestamp when the communication was actually sent to the citizen, non existent if not sent yet
-    - `attachment`: One attachment per communication according to the attachment specification
+  - `text`: Text sent by the authorities

 - `location`